Love & Legacy: Why Valentine’s Day Is a Good Time To Discuss Estate Planning

 4. Start Small: You don’t have to finalize everything at once.
 Begin with a simple discussion about your goals and priorities.

-If your partner is hesitant, remind them that estate planning is not just about finances but about providing clarity and security for everyone involved.
+If your partner is hesitant, remind them that estate planning is not just about finances but about helping provide clarity and security for everyone involved.

 Key Components of an Estate Plan